agrawal-khushboo/SLAM/readme.md

 gifdataset21.gif: shows the gif of the results for the dataset 21

-gifdataset23.gif: shows the gif of the results for the dataset 23
+gifdataset23.gif: shows the gif of the results for the dataset 23 (test set)